SanjeevMohindra/Author-Box-With-Different-Description/readme.txt

 6. [who has written 100 post] link to the author page with rel="author", you just need to link back to the author page on your Google Profile Page to make your authorship information to appear in search results for the content you create.
 Learn more: http://support.google.com/webmasters/bin/answer.py?hl=en&answer=1408986
 7. Option to show social media profile as an image or text, you can select it from Admin Panel.

-Check the detailed instruction at [this page.](http://forum.makewebworld.com/b2_support-requests/t3_read-this-author-box-plugin-guide/ "Author Box Plugin With Different Description")

-For Support Open a ticket at [Support Forum](http://forum.makewebworld.com/b2_support-requests/ "Support Forum for Author Box Plugin With Different Description")
+For Support Open a ticket at [Support Forum](http://makewebworld.com/contact-us/ "Support Ticket for Author Box Plugin With Different Description")

 == Installation ==